sagecodes/intro-machine-learning/README.md

 - [Data Science Study Session](https://www.eventbrite.com/e/data-science-study-session-tickets-63354939329) - 6/25/19 6:00pm

-More workshops in July Workshops will be posted soon!
+More workshops will be posted soon!
+What would you like to see next?

 # What is Galvanize?